Vocation – the call of God

 We believe in the ‘ministry of all believers’.
 We take our cue from Ephesians 4:11-12 where it is clear that the task of the leaders (apostles, prophets, teachers etc.) of the church is to “equip God’s people for works of service.”
 We understand baptism then as ‘ordination to ministry in God’s world.’
 All Christians are called in this sense to represent God wherever they find themselves – at work, through volunteering, at home or at school.
 We can understand all good work as our vocation.
 We should be encouraging our leaders to equip us to take our full part in contributing to the common good whether it is by cleaning floors, making money, healing bodies or guarding prisoners to name just a few roles.
 In this sense all believers are ‘full time Christian workers’.

-Reader or Licensed Lay Ministry can take a number of forms and normally includes regularly leading worship and preaching in church services while all the time making connections between the world and the gathering of God’s people.
+Licensed Lay Ministry can take a number of forms and normally includes regularly leading worship and preaching in church services while all the time making connections between the world and the gathering of God’s people.

 Click here to download a copy of our diocesan publication Exploring a Vocation to ordained ministry